jmunixusers/constitution/constitution.md

 Unix Users Group opposes any situation created intentionally to produce mental or physical discomfort, embarrassment, harassment or ridicule to its members or potential members.
-In addition, no individual nor recognized organization may by physical or mental stress or by subtle or covert technique, impair, make captive, or destroy an individuals' freedom of thought and choice.
+In addition, no individual nor recognized organization may, by physical or mental stress or by subtle or covert technique, impair, make captive, or destroy an individual's freedom of thought and choice.

 J17-100 Hazing - The university prohibits any situation created intentionally to produce mental or physical discomfort, embarrassment, harassment or ridicule